 Her topics have included: how to create a humanized, productive workplace; how to brand your company; the empowered career, the college graduate career outlook, and many more.
 Taylor has coached hundreds of executives at multinational companies on crafting a focused message for employees, customers, shareholders and the news media.

 “A core passion of mine is to help companies find and live their unique selling proposition (USP).
 For employers, this helps attract, motivate and retain the best talent,” Lynn says.
 “When employees understand the brand, vision and objectives, they work with a purpose,” she adds.

 Training topics apply Lynn’s broad experience to the highly individualized needs of each client and organization.

 “I believe that by establishing a brand that supports an invigorated workplace and culture, your organization will thrive,” Lynn says.
 It’s the antithesis of what she calls the TOT Zone.
-Lynn addresses the humanized workplace in the management section of her book on mitigating boss/employee conflict,Tame Your Terrible Office Tyrant; How to Manage Childish Boss Behavior & Thrive in Your Job, an Amazon bestseller for seven consecutive years.
+Lynn addresses the humanized workplace in the management section of her book on mitigating boss/employee conflict,Tame Your Terrible Office Tyrant; How to Manage Childish Boss Behavior & Thrive in Your Job, an Amazon bestseller for eight consecutive years.